I think the answer is yes, but let’s lay out the case.

-And we live in a high cost of living area – so we’d max out the 50,000 point limit easily.
+And we live in a high cost of living area – so we’d earn a ton of points.
 However, our plan isn’t to rent forever.
 We plan to buy once the housing market cools, hopefully within a year or thereabouts.

 I can make a case for and against personally getting the card.

-- It’s an easy 50,000 points a year.
+- It’s an easy boatload points a year.
 Even if we buy next year, it would be at least 50,000 points since the limit is calendar based.
 But if we buy sooner than later, maybe that’s about all I get.
-To me, that’s a free 50,000 Hyatt points.
+To me, that’s a free truckload of Hyatt points.
 I currently pay the rent by wire and certainly get nothing for that.